 - Medication should never be used as a “chemical restraint” to reduce the ability of a consumer to move for purposes of discipline or staff convenience.
-MHA calls on professional associations and the federal government to develop practice guidelines for emergency medical interventions to avoid the use of chemical restraints.
+MHA calls on professional associations and the federal government to develop and maintain practice guidelines for emergency medical interventions to avoid the use of chemical restraints.

 - All staff should be trained and demonstrate competence in non-physical intervention and de-escalation techniques to prevent the use of seclusion and restraints and in the safest and least restrictive ways to use seclusion and restraints.
 These trainings should take place when staff are first hired and continually at regular intervals.
 Only staff persons who have received this training should be involved in seclusion or restraint of consumers.
 HHS, SAMHSA and the Center for Mental Health Services should develop a curriculum for states to certify trainers to do this work.

-- Psychiatric facilities should encourage people in treatment to develop advance directives that specify the conditions in which they authorize that seclusion and restraints be used and detail alternative techniques that the person in treatment requests to help reduce his or her agitation and problematic behavior prior to the imposition of seclusion or restraints.28 Engaging consumers in this activity should take place immediately upon admission or at the next clinically appropriate time because a disproportionately large number of seclusion and restraint events take place in the first few days after a person is admitted to a psychiatric facility.
+- Psychiatric facilities should encourage people in treatment to develop advance directives that specify the conditions in which they authorize that seclusion and restraints be used and detail alternative techniques that the person in treatment requests to help reduce his or her agitation and problematic behavior prior to the imposition of seclusion or restraints.34 Engaging consumers in this activity should take place immediately upon admission or at the next clinically appropriate time because a disproportionately large number of seclusion and restraint events take place in the first few days after a person is admitted to a psychiatric facility.

 - Facilities should be sufficiently constructed, maintained and staffed to prevent the need for restraints and seclusion.

 - To reduce and ultimately eliminate the use of seclusion and restraints, the federal government and the states should drastically improve the mechanisms currently available to monitor these activities and the harm caused by them to mental health consumers.
 As one step to improve monitoring of the use and abuse of seclusion and restraints, MHA calls on the states to publish on their websites data on the use of seclusion and restraints including the number of hours spent in restraint for each public facility and any private facility contracting with the state as well as data on any injuries or deaths associated with the use of seclusion and restraint and diversion to correctional facilities.
-To the extent feasible, states should measure hours of seclusion and restraint use per hours of treatment, using the forms and information technology used by SAMHSA and NASMHPD in the Alternatives to Restraint and Seclusion grants.
+To the extent feasible, states should measure hours of seclusion and restraint use, using the forms and information technology used by SAMHSA and NASMHPD in the Alternatives to Restraint and Seclusion grants.